gracegrape/url-code/README.md

 - NodeJs

 ## To clone and run
-- First, create a directory you want the app to be in, and git clone.
+- Create a directory you want the app to be in, and git clone.
--

 ### Server
 From the root directory, to run the server on port 3001:
 * ```cd server```